IndieScholars.org presents

 Curriculum

-1. How to read, write, and teach as a vocation in the post-academic era
+1. The new playbook for reading, writing, and teaching as a vocation in the post-institutional era

-11. The Indie Scholar path to a full-time, 6-figure income reading, writing, and teaching on the internet
+12. The complete Indie Scholar model for building a full-time, 6-figure income reading, writing, and teaching on the internet

 Course Details